PHPSocialNetwork/phpfastcache/README.md

 - getKey() // Return the item identifier (key)
 - get() // The getter, obviously, return your cache object
 - set($value) // The setter, for those who missed it, put 0 meant cache it forever
-- expiresAfter($ttl) // Allow you to extends the lifetime of an entry without altering the value (formerly know as touch())
+- expiresAfter($ttl) // Allow you to extends the lifetime of an entry without altering the value (formerly known as touch())
 - expiresAt($expiration) // Sets the expiration time for this cache item (as a DateTimeInterface object)
 - increment($step = 1) // For integer that we can count on
 - decrement($step = 1) // Redundant joke...